Transfer Site Fee Schedule • Transfer Site Location

 Residents also have the option to privately contract with Waste Management Company out of Madison to purchase weekly curbside trash collection service.
 See Contracted Curbside Trash Collection for more details.

-Transfer Site Vehicle Cards
+Transfer Site Vehicle

-Residents are issued a Transfer Site Card to be displayed in the dash/windshield area of their vehicle when using the Transfer Site.
+Residents are issued a Transfer Site Vehicle Sticker to be displayed in the dash/windshield area of their vehicle when using the Transfer Site.
 The Transfer Site is only intended for use by residents of the Town and is only intended to handle non-commercial, non-hazardous, residential, household, homeowner types and volumes of solid waste.
-The cards help our employees monitor for any abuse of the system.
+The stickers help our employees monitor for any abuse of the system.
 Your cooperation in using it is very much appreciated and really does help to reduce operating expenses.
 Thank you.
-If you need a card, please see one of the Transfer Site employees (wearing a yellow safety vest) or visit the Town Hall during normal weekday business hours.
+If you need a sticker, please see one of the Transfer Site employees (wearing a yellow safety vest) or visit the Town Hall during normal weekday business hours.
 Ideally please bring along a document that will prove your residency at your Town address.

 Hours & Location